jsakamoto/BlazorWasmPreRendering.Build/README.md

 (* See also: [_MSBuild properties reference for the "BlazorWasmPreRendering.Build"_](https://github.com/jsakamoto/BlazorWasmPreRendering.Build/blob/master/MSBUILD-PROPERTIES.md))

-When that MSBuild property is set to `true`, the `dotnet publish` command will not be exited, and the prerendering process is kept running until the Ctrl + C keyboard combination is pressed.
+When that MSBuild property is set to `true`, **the `dotnet publish` command will not be exited**, and the prerendering process is kept running until the Ctrl + C keyboard combination is pressed.

 During the prerendering process is running, developers can investigate it.